confetti-framework/docs/routing.md

     Redirect("/here", "/there", 302)

-You may use the `TemporaryRedirect` method to return a `302` status code:
+You may use the `RedirectTemporary` method to return a `302` status code:

-    TemporaryRedirect("/here", "/there")
+    RedirectTemporary("/here", "/there")

-Or the `PermanentRedirect` method to return a `301` status code:
+Or the `RedirectPermanent` method to return a `301` status code:

-    PermanentRedirect("/here", "/there")
+    RedirectPermanent("/here", "/there")

 <a name="view-routes"></a>
 ### View Routes